vignesh-pagadala/arwium-red-autoconfigurator/README.md

 ## Usage

-To reproduce, compile the Python files in the /src directory:
+To reproduce, run the Python files in the /src directory:

 `cd /src`